fjhernandezdev/fjhernandezdev/README.md

 ### Hi there 👋

+🔭 I’m currently working as a Staff Software Engineer at @nubank
+💬 Ask me about:
+    - Functional Programming.
+    - Building and Growing Engineering teams.
+    - Multicountry product.
+📫 How to reach me: francisco@hernandezg.io
 <!--
 **fjhernandezdev/fjhernandezdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.